-Core Objectives Addressed: [techniques vary by instructor]
+Core Objectives Assessed: [techniques vary by instructor]

-- Communication Skills to include effective written, oral, and visual communication (1,2) - Critical Thinking Skills to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information (1,2,3) - Social Responsibility to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities (1,2,3) - Empirical and Quantitative Skills to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions (1,2,3)
+- Communication skills- to include effective written, oral and visual communication. - Critical thinking skills to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information. - Social Responsibility- to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities. - Personal Responsibility-to include the ability to connect choices, actions, and consequences to ethical decision-making.